Is Digital Signage Effective? 19 Reasons It’s Worth It For Your Business

 In order to work effectively and efficiently, the network should also be dependable and fast.
 The number of devices in a nursing home with WiFi can quickly add up to hundreds or even thousands.
 The network should be able to support this, keeping in mind that residents but especially staff will need to move about the facility while utilizing these devices.

-Over one million Americans reside in nursing homes.
-Technology has advanced in many ways to improve the overall health and wellness of nursing home residents, but in order to do so, WiFi is a necessity.
+Over one million Americans reside in senior living communities.
+Technology has advanced in many ways to improve the overall health and wellness of senior living residents, but in order to do so, WiFi is a necessity.

-If you’re looking to get WiFi set up in your nursing home, let Groove Technology Solutions lend a hand.
+If you’re looking to get WiFi set up in your senior living community, let Groove Technology Solutions lend a hand.
 We offer a variety of technology-based services, ranging from video surveillance to streaming and casting and, yes, WiFi installation.
 Located in Midvale, Utah, we happily serve nearby businesses with their technology needs.
 Contact us today to get more information!